meom-group/eophis/README.md

 ## Demonstration cases

 Here is a list of repositories containing realizations of coupled runs between different geophysical models and ML models deployed by Eophis:
-- [Morays](https://github.com/morays-community) : coupled runs with ocean codes
+- [Morays](https://github.com/morays-community) : coupled experiments with ocean codes